 However, if you’ve already renewed your provisional registration twice, your registration can’t remain in effect and you will become unregistered on the expiry date.

 You are required to pay an application fee to transition from provisional to general and the annual registration fee for general registration.

 See the Pharmacy Board’s schedule of fees for further information on exact fee amounts.

 The application fee to transition from provisional to general registration is non-refundable.

 If you apply for general registration but do not successfully complete the requirements for general registration or choose to withdraw your application after it has been assessed, we will confirm whether you need to renew your provisional registration to continue to work under supervision and if so, you will be required to pay the annual renewal fee for provisional registration only and not the fee for general registration.
 Ahpra will refund you the difference between the two amounts.

-The Board and Ahpra have made a payment plan available for pharmacy interns applying to renew their provisional registration or applying for general registration who are experiencing genuine financial hardship due to COVID-19.
-If you meet the criteria, you will be eligible to pay half your registration fee at the time of application, and the second instalment three months later.
+The Board and Ahpra made a payment plan available for pharmacy interns applying to renew their provisional registration or applying for general registration who were experiencing genuine financial hardship due to COVID-19.
+Applications closed on 30 April 2021.

 Refer to the Board’s registration standards, guidelines and policies and relevant Fact sheets and FAQ.